deepesdl/deepesdl-doc/docs/datasets/datastores.md

 store.get_search_params_schema()
 ```

-Once one has decided which dataset to access, it can be opened similar to the
+A target data set can then be be opened following the below schema
 example below:

 ```python